klimaj/pyrosetta-extras/pyrosettacluster/README.md

 > ```
 > Then, simply run `uv pip install pyrosetta` to get the most recent `pyrosetta` package quarterly release.
 >
 > Installing PyRosetta via the [PyPI pyrosetta-installer](https://pypi.org/project/pyrosetta-installer/) package into a `uv` project is *not* recommended because it installs the `pyrosetta` package using `pip install ...` (instead of `uv pip install ...`), so `pyrosetta` will _not_ get registered as installed in the exported environment file.
 Furthermore, when recreating a `uv` environment (see [below](#recreating-environments-for-pyrosettacluster)) using the [PyPI pyrosetta-installer](https://pypi.org/project/pyrosetta-installer/) package, the syntax does not allow specifying an exact PyRosetta version (automatically defaulting to the latest published PyRosetta version), and therefore installing the correct PyRosetta version in the recreated `uv` environment depends fortuitously on a prompt `uv` environment recreation after the original `uv` environment creation (typically [within the same week or so](https://west.rosettacommons.org/pyrosetta/release/release/)).
-For this reason, `pixi`, `conda` and `mamba` are the preferred environment managers when requiring the latest weekly PyRosetta builds, and if using `uv` then the PyRosetta quarterly builds are highly recommended for creating long-term reproducible virtual environments used for reproducible PyRosettaCluster simulations.
+For this reason, `pixi`, `conda` and `mamba` are the preferred environment managers when needing the most recent PyRosetta weekly builds, and when using `uv` the PyRosetta quarterly builds are highly recommended for long-term reproducibility of virtual environments used for reproducible PyRosettaCluster simulations.

 <a name="running-pyrosettacluster-simulations"></a>
 # 💨 Running PyRosettaCluster Simulations